New Vs Old Garage Door Installation: What You Need to Know

 Cost Comparison: Repairing an Old Door vs. Installing New

-Compare that to a new door’s installed price, projected maintenance, and energy impact.
-If your opener strains, panels delaminate, or springs near fatigue limits, short-term fixes mask recurring expense.
+Before spending on service calls, calculate lifecycle cost: add annual repairs, downtime, and remaining service life.
+Compare this to a new door’s price, projected maintenance, and energy impact.
+If openers strain, panels delaminate, or springs near fatigue, short-term fixes hide recurring costs.

-When the three-year total for repairs exceeds 40–50% of a new system, replacement typically wins on cost and reliability.
+When three-year repair costs exceed 40–50% of a new system, replacement usually offers better cost and reliability.

 To understand why pricing changes between replacement and fresh installs, review garage door installation cost factors that impact labor and hardware.